kiariendegwa/SDC-term-3/Path-Planning-Project/README.md

 ```
 ## Future work
 Given the time constraints other lane changing logic could have been coded into the vehicle to optimize
 its speed around the track.
-There was an issue finding empty lanes, but given a couple of hrs this would have served as nice lane
-change indicator.

-Other methods include using a neural network for behavioural cloning given the sensor fusion data and training data and using a deep Q-learner to optimize model parameters, again using the sensor fusion data as areward signal.
-The reward signal being the average speed of the vehicle per km of the track.
+Other methods that could have been used to facilitate effective lane changes; include using a neural network for behavioural cloning.
+The sensor fusion data would be the input signal used for training, the cost function would be
+the comfort parameter signal.
+A second more advanced method would involve the use of a deep Q-learner to optimize model parameters, again
+using the comfort parameters as a reward signal alongside the average speed around the track.
+The state would be cars current sensor fusion data, the actions space would include lane change.